soumyaveer/soumyaveer.github.io/_technology_blog/symbols-vs-strings-in-ruby.markdown

     ```

  2. **Symbols** are _unique_.
 Same symbol will always represent the same object.
-Symbols are saved in `symbol_table`, every time we try to access a symbol, it retrieves it from the table, hence pointing to the same symbol.
+Symbols are saved in `symbol_table`, every time we try to access a symbol, it is retrieved from the table, hence pointing to the same symbol.

         ```
           irb(main):041:0> var1 = :a